panglesd/slipshow/README.md

 ![](slip_scroll.gif)

-Here are the goals of slipshow, in no specific orders:
+Here are some properties of slipshow, in no specific orders:

-- Lift restrictions from traditional slide-based presentation.
-In particular, make it closer to a blackboard presentation!
+- Fix some of the issues with slides by bringing back features of a blackboard presentation: keep some content while erasing the rest!
-- Easy to write and readable syntax: markdown with few extensions.
-No manual placement like in powerpoint.
-No crazy syntax like in latex.
+- Easy to write and readable syntax (markdown with few extensions).
+What you see is what you mean!
-- Source of the presentation is plain text: much better for source control, sharing with people, using your favorite editor, readability, compatibility.
-- Open the possibility for a dynamic presentation.
-Watching scientific popularization video demonstrates how well-chosen animations can make a difficult subject more understandable.
+- Open the possibility for a more dynamic presentation, with annotations and animations.

 Slipshow compiles files written in an extension of markdown, to a standalone html file viewable offline in any web browser.